arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-4.md

 ```

 ## Easy peasy, if you are impure!
-If you come from an imperative language, you didn't have to think
+If you come from an imperative language, you don't have to think
 twice to find the solution:

 ```fsharp